treyvian/Kmeans-with-OpenMP/README.md

 The k-medoids problem is a clustering problem similar to k-means.
 In contrast to the k-means algorithm, k-medoids chooses actual data points as centers (medoids). k-medoids can be used with arbitrary dissimilarity measures, whereas k-means generally requires Euclidean distance for efficient solutions.
 Because k-medoids minimizes a sum of pairwise dissimilarities instead of a sum of squared Euclidean distances, it is more robust to noise and outliers than k-means.

-My implementation does not use any strategies for optimazing the search, it's a naive implementation recomputing the entire cost function every time and having a runtime complexity of O(n<sup>2</sup> k<sup>2</sup>).
+My implementation does not use any strategies for the optimization of the search, it's a naive implementation recomputing the entire cost function every time and having a runtime complexity of O(n<sup>2</sup> k<sup>2</sup>).
+This high runtime complexity can be observed in the California dataset with the high number of entries.

-[TODO]: #

 ## Datasets